What is a SWOT analysis?

 And finally, the questions to ask if there is anything that can cause trouble for your business:

 - Successful competitors?

 - Changing business climate?

 Did you learn something new?
 Did this help you out in your own planning?
-Let us know by tweeting us!
+Let us know!

 What does KPI, UI, or WOM mean?
 Are you versed in the eCommerce world?
 Learn more about designing, marketing, and mobile.